 Deconstruct is committed to making everyone feel safe and welcome.
 We stand behind our Code of Conduct.
 Like last year, we'll have real-time captioning and multiple gender-neutral restrooms.
 This year, we'll also provide free childcare (from Big Time Kid Care) for anyone who needs it.
 We also take privacy seriously: attendees choose the name on their badges and we won't publish photos or video of attendees' faces.

-Most conferences have sponsors, but this one doesn't.
-That means no sales pitches, advertisements, or bought speaker slots; just excellent speakers in an excellent venue.
+As always, Deconstruct 2019 has no sponsors, sales pitches, advertisements, trinkets, or speakers slots for sale; just excellent speakers in an excellent venue.